boeckmann/asm6502/README.txt

        human readable instructions contained in the assembler source and the generated machine code.

-       Each instruction a processor understands is given a name, called _mnemonic_.
-This name is choosen so that it describes what the instruction does.
-Each instruction is also assigned a numeric value, called the operation code or _opcode_.
-This is what the processor uses to decide what to do.
+       All instructions a processor understands is given a name, called _mnemonic_.
+This name is chosen so that it describes to the programmer what the instruction does.
+Every instruction is also assigned a numeric value, called the operation code or _opcode_.
+       This is what gets written by the assembler as machine code to an output file.
+The opcode is interpreted by the the processor to decide what to do.

        Beside the instruction itself, additional information may be required to process it.
 The additional information is provided in the source by one or more _arguments_ following the mnemonic.
 In machine code this additional information is encoded in binary form following the opcode.

        `ADC #42' is an example of an instruction, where `ADC' is the mnemonic identifying the instruction, and `#42' is the argument.
-       This particular instruction, understood by the MOS6502 processor adds the value 42 to the value stored in processor register A. It then writes the result back to A.
+       This particular instruction, understood by the MOS6502 processor, adds the value 42 to the value stored in processor register A. It then writes the result back to A.